aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

 Indicates whether exporting all sheets to the text file.
 If it is false, only export the activesheet, just like MS Excel.

+**Remarks**

 The defult value is false.

 **Returns:**
 boolean